-Nearly every 90s kid loved Rugrats, the classic Nicktoon presenting.
+Nearly every 90s kid loved Rugrats, the classic Nicktoon presenting the daily adventures of Tommy Pickles and his friends.
 The show's nine seasons and its trilogy of movies are now fully available on DVD and iTunes, and for US viewers, Rugrats airs regularly on TeenNick's NickSplat programming block, so revisiting the series has never been easier.
 With plenty of popculture references and slightly naughty jokes, Rugrats remains just as enjoyable as enjoyable to watch as an adult.

 Something that may surprise some older fans rediscovering the series is just how clever the subtext of the show really is.
 In celebration of the news that Rugrats may be about to get a reboot (for real this time), here are things you may not have noticed about Rugrats as a child.